abeamar/AbeMon/README.md

  <p dir="auto">
         <a href="#about">1.
 About</a><br>
         <a href="#options">2.
 Options</a><br>
-        <a href="#resources"> 2.1. viewResources</a><br>
+        <a href="#resource"> 2.1.
+System</a><br>
+        <a href="#errors"> 2.2.
+Errors</a><br>
+        <a href="#sessions"> 2.3.
+Sessions</a><br>
-        <a href="#sessions"> 2.2. viewSessions</a><br>
+        <a href="#sessions"> 2.4.
+Locks</a><br>
         <a href="#conclusion">3.
 Conclusion</a><br>
     </p>
     <hr>
     <br>
      <section id="about">
         <h2>1.
 About</h2>
         <p>The primary focus of this project is to make an app that will give all the necessary help tools for database administrator in their work.
 This app was made not just as a showcase but also as a functional tool.
 I've also implemented in the app to run as a trial version, after 30 days the login button will stop working.
-Below are the product screens.</p>
+Below are the product screens.
+The app is created for MS SQL.</p>
     </section>
         <br>
             <hr>
     <section id="options">
         <h2>2.
 Options</h2>
         <p>The App is divided in few forms; System, Errors, Sessions, Locks.
-Each section gives multiple options to interact based on the topic name.</p>
+Each section gives multiple options to interact based on the topic name.
+On the first panel you have an option to log in using SQL user or using Windows credentials.</p>
     </section>
         <br>
             <hr>